Compression of dynamic fuzzy relation information systems: Conclusions

 \section{Conclusions}

-In this paper, we have proposed the algorithm for the data compression of the fuzzy relation information system.
-Then the data compression of dynamic fuzzy relation information systems by using the precious compression of the original fuzzy relation information systems has been discussed in detail.
-The experimental results illustrate that the proposed algorithm provides an efficient approach to the data compression of fuzzy relation information systems.
+Information system homomorphism is an effective approach to attribute reduction.
+In this paper, we have investigated more properties of consistent functions and proposed an incremental algorithm for constructing homomorphisms between fuzzy relation information systems, which can be applied to compress dynamic fuzzy relation information systems.
+After that, by using the precious compression of the original FRIS we have compressed dynamic FRIS.
+The experimental results have illustrated that the proposed algorithm had provided an efficient approach to compressing fuzzy relation information systems.

-There are some problems which are worth studying in the future.
-First, we will propose more algorithms for constructing the homomorphism between information systems.
-Then we will apply the proposed algorithms to the data compression and attribute reductions of information systems.
-Afterwards, we will improve the algorithm for the data compression of the dynamic information systems.
+In the future, there are many questions worthy of consideration.
+For example, we will propose more effective algorithms for constructing homomorphisms between information systems and apply them to compress information systems.
+Furthermore, we will focus on the development of effective approaches for attribute reduction and other tasks of dynamic information systems.